 Check Di2 shifter battery level and replace it

-On this page, I’ll show you how to check the battery charge level of your Di2 shift levers, and how to replace the coin cell battery.
+I’ll show you how to check the battery charge level of your Di2 shift levers, and how to replace the coin cell battery.

 Check the battery charge level